alexgdebeer/GeothermalEnsembleMethods/README.md

 ## TODO:
 ### Slice
- - Think about how the noise is generated (increase to 5-10%)
+ - Think about how the noise is generated (increase to 5-10%?)
  - Plot the vapour saturations for the true system (could be interesting)
+ - Update prior to be able to extract hyperparameters
 ### Channel
  - Add feedzone locations.
  - Tune Robin parameter on Matern fields.